-Basic Requirements 37-39 semester hrs
+Basic Requirements 37-39 sem 37-39 semester hrs

-A A. Each of the followin g six courses:
+A. Each of the following six courses:

 MATH 221, 222, 223 Calculus I, II, and III 12

-MATH 233 Elementary Linear Algebra 3
+MATH 233 Linear Algebra I 3

-MATH 239 Introduction to Mathematical Pro of 3
+MATH 239 Introduction to Mathematical P roof 3

 MATH 324 Real Analysis I 3

-П Th d.
-C.H.
-C. 0

-В 9
+B. Three courses from the following 9

 MATH 326 Differential Equations

 MATH 330 Abstract Algebra

-MATH 333 Linear Algebra
+MATH 333 Linear Algebra II

 MATH 345 Numerical Analysis I

 MATH 360 Probability and Statistics I

 MATH 371 Introduction to Complex Analysis

-ce certification must take MATH 330, MATH 335,
+ce certification must take MATH 33 ), MATH 335,

-and N MATH 360 to satisfy the category B requirement.
+and MATH 360 to satisfy the

-C. All students in maj oring in mathematics will take either MATH 348:

-Oral Presentation a Secondary Education nd Research Seminar or INTD 302: To on: Mathematics opics in 1-3
+C. All students majoring in mathematics will take either MATH 348: Oral Presentation and Research Seminar or INTD 302: Topics in Secondary Education: Mathematics

-7 e waived if a student has:
+This requirement may be waived if a student has:

-ntation on mathematical topic that has been assessed
+entation on mathematical topic that h as been assessed

-with the mathemat ics department rubric and found satis factory;
+with the mathematics department rubric and found satisfactory;

-1 And
+And

-2 Produced a research department rubric ned paper that has been assessed with thand found satisfactory; ne mathematics
+2. Produced a researched paper that has been assessed with the mathematics department rubric and found satisfactory;

-And •
+And

-3 3.
-Evaluated a public rubric. mathematical talk using the mathemati ics department
+3. Evaluated a public mathematical talk using the mathematics department rubric.

-Forms and permission f department chair. or such a waiver are available from the e mathematics
+Forms and permission for such a waiver are available from the mathematics department chair.

-Electi ives 6
+Electives

-T wo additional 3 credit o courses at the 300-level not to include MATH 366
+Two additional 3 credit courses at the 300-level not to include MATH 366

 Related Requirements 3 semester hours

-CSCI 119 Object-oriented Programming or CSCI 120 Procedural Program- 2
+CSCI 119 Object-oriented Programming or CSCI 120 Procedural Program-

-ming 3
+ming